-In-store Media North America revenue decreased by \$7,848 for the three months ended December 31, 2014 compared to the three months ended December 31, 2013, primarily as a result of a decrease in recurring monthly revenue of approximately \$4,057 (which includes a \$1.2M decrease in revenues for the sale of our residential Latin America music operations sold on January 10, 2014 and \$1.1M in revenues for the sale of commercial accounts related to a Canadian portfolio sold on June 27, 2014 that are no longer included in our consolidated revenue numbers for the three months ended December 31, 2014) and a reduction of approximately \$3,839 in revenue derived from equipment and installation fees.
+In-store Media North America revenue decreased by \$1,576 for the three months ended March 31, 2015 compared to the three months ended March 31, 2014.
+The decrease is attributable to a decrease in revenues of \$1,100 for the sale of commercial accounts related to a Canadian portfolio sold on June 27, 2014 that are no longer included in our consolidated revenue numbers for the three months ended March 31, 2015.

-In-Store Media International revenue increased by \$1,078 for the three months ended December 31, 2014 compared to the three months ended December 31, 2013, primarily driven by an increase in equipment and installation revenues.
+In-Store Media International revenue decreased by \$2,568 for the three months ended March 31, 2015 compared to the three months three months ended March 31, 2014, primarily driven by the impact of foreign exchange rates as the Euro has weakened versus the US dollar.
+On a like for like currency basis, the In-Store Media International revenues for the three months ended March 31, 2015 have increased \$2,818 primarily due to an increase in equipment and installation revenues.